A Table Full Of Joy

 Instructions

 • Line a baking sheet with parchment paper.
-Or get a cup ready to hold the dipped pretzel rods.
+Or set a cooling rack nearby to place the dipped pretzel rods in so they stand straight up.

-• Melt candy melts in microwave.
-I recommend heating for 30seconds in the microwave on 50% power, stirring, and repeat until melted.
+• Melt candy melts in the microwave.
+I recommend heating for 30 seconds in the microwave on 50% power, stirring, and repeating until melted.
 Melt one color of candy melts at a time.
+You can even take it out of the microwave when there are still a few lumps and let it sit for about a minute, then stir.
+The residual heat should melt the remaining candy melts.

 12 oz Candy Melts in various colors, 2-5 tbs refined coconut oil or shortening

-• If the candy melts are too thick stir in coconut oil 1 tbs at a time until your reach your desired consistency.
-You don’t want to overheat the candy melts and cause it to burn and get clumpy.
+• If the candy melts are too thick, stir in coconut oil 1 tablespoon at a time until you reach your desired consistency.
+You don't want to overheat the candy melts and cause them to burn and get clumpy.

 • Dip the pretzel rods into the melted candy melts, tap off excess chocolate, and place on the prepared baking sheet.
 Add sprinkles or drizzle with other melted candy melt colors.